-You must upgrade MFA Server and Web Service SDK before upgrading the User Portal, Mobile Portal or AD FS adapter.
+You must upgrade MFA Server and Web Service SDK before upgrading the User Portal or AD FS adapter.
 Read the guidance in the How to Upgrade section in this blogpost for more information.

 You can download Azure Multi-Factor Authentication Server 126.96.36.199 here.

 This is version 188.8.131.52 of Azure Multi-Factor Authentication (MFA) Server.